healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 *   Base (20%) - **9.0**/undefined

-Looking at the Elite Gourmet Electric Glass Kettle, it has a standard design in a good way.
-The kettle’s carafe, spout, handle, lid, base, and power cord all serve their purpose.
+The Elite Gourmet Electric Glass Kettle has a standard design, but is very functional in that the carafe, spout, handle, lid, base, and power cord all serve their purpose well.

 ### In the Box